 More so than actually seasoning the pan itself, I would say keeping it seasoned well, as to maintain its non-stick surface, is probably the most challenging.
-Here’s what I have discovered to make my CI pans remain non-stick and seasoned.
+Here’s what I have discovered to make my cast iron pans remain non-stick and seasoned.

-- Dry your CI pan completely after being washed.
-If you leave a CI pan to air dry, the water can seep into the pans pores, causing the breaking down of the seasoning.
+- Dry your cast iron pan completely after being washed.
+If you leave a cast iron pan to air dry, the water can seep into the pans pores, causing the breaking down of the seasoning.
 Or worse, the breaking down of the iron pan.
-Place your CI pan on a burner on your stove top and let it dry out through that direct heat for about 5 mins or so.
+Place your pan on a burner on your stove top and let it dry out through that direct heat for about 5 minutes or so.

 - Try to stay away from dish soap as much as possible.
-A properly seasoned CI pan won’t need dish soap or a scrubbing agent (unless extra greasy like mentioned above), though there are certainly exceptions.
+A properly seasoned cast iron pan won’t need dish soap or a scrubbing agent (unless extra greasy like mentioned above), though there are certainly exceptions.

 Ultimately, while caring for cast iron may be slightly different than your normal kitchen routine, you’ll come to love the dance.
 It becomes an extension of who you are, and eventually, you’ll just tend to it without even realizing it.